The Night They Raided Minsky's: Reception

+"Night They Invented Striptease" Claim

+The film erroneously suggested that the night of the raid was the "night they invented striptease."
+Striptease was in fact invented centuries before the Minsky's raid.
+In the United States, Sol Bloom was reportedly making large sums of money from "hoochie coochie" shows which featured striptease-like dancing by 1893.
+Trapeze artist performer Charmion was also acknowledged to have been doing striptease routines by 1896.

 Television series

 In 1972, Daily Variety reported that Yorkin and Lear were adapting The Night They Raided Minsky's for a half-hour CBS sitcom called Slowly I Turned, set in the 1920s.
 It would have been their third sitcom, following All in the Family and Sanford and Son.

 Stage adaptation

 A stage adaptation as a musical, titled Minsky's, opened officially on February 6, 2009, at the Ahmanson Theatre, Los Angeles, and ran through March 1, 2009.
 The new musical was directed and choreographed by Casey Nicholaw, with a book by Bob Martin and music and lyrics by Charles Strouse and Susan Birkenhead.
 Though the show's program notes that it is based on the film, the book is essentially a new story.

 Home media

 The film was released on DVD on May 20, 2008, in wide-screen and full-screen versions.